Immortal-/smart-object/readme.md

 From the project directory, tests can be ran using `phpunit`

+## Official Documentation

+Documentation for this library can be found on the [website](https://www.webman.io/borter/smart-object).

+## Contributing

+Thank you for considering contributing!
+The contribution guide can be found in the [contributions.md](https://github.com/borter/smart-object/blob/master/contributions.md).

+## Security Vulnerabilities

+If you discover a security vulnerability within SmartObject, please send an e-mail to Mark Topper at [mark@webman.io](mailto:mark@webman.io).
+All security vulnerabilities will be promptly addressed.

 ## License

-Released under the MIT License - see [`LICENSE.txt`](https://github.com/borter/smart-object/blob/master/LICENSE) for details.
+Released under the MIT License - see [`LICENSE.txt`](https://github.com/borter/smart-object/blob/master/license) for details.